 iii.
 The Committee hears all cases of required withdrawal from, and readmission to the university.
 It may authorize a subcommittee to carry out other functions.
 Appeals of decisions by the subcommittee are heard by the full Committee.
-The Dean of Arts and Sciences may decide to hear appeals of Committee decisions.
+The Provost may decide to hear appeals of Committee decisions.